MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

     ![Screenshot of the **Settings -> Preferences** tab.](media\settings-preferences.jpg)

-1. On this screen to adjust your microsoft input level, or enable subtitles and translation to a language of your choice.
+1. Adjust your microsoft input level, or enable subtitles and translation to a language of your choice.

 ## Additional resources